 It is widely understood that exercise is a major component of good overall health.
 Usually, those living in addiction do not prioritize their health.
 They ingest substances that negatively affect their physical, mental, and emotional well-being.
 Depending on their drug of choice, some people become extremely underweight while others gain too much weight.

-Late-night eating after heavy drinking is often the norm for someone addicted to alcohol, as is trying to ease the next day’s hangover by eating high fat and high-calorie foods.
+Late-night eating after heavy drinking is often the norm for someone addicted to alcohol, as is trying to ease the next day’s hangover by eating high-fat and high-calorie foods.
 Just like alcohol abuse, unhealthy food consumption can become a vicious cycle.
-Continual unhealthy eating can have long-term effects on the body.
+Continually unhealthy eating can have long-term effects on the body.

 Fortunately, those who have committed to recovery can regain their health with healthy food and exercise.